A person stands on a small vessel that is loaded up with derelict fishing traps.

 Derelict fishing gear impacts communities across the country.
 It includes gear such as lines, nets, pots, traps, and floats.
 Once lost or discarded, gear can continue to trap and kill wildlife, as well as compete with active fishing gear and damage important habitats.
 A study funded by the NOAA Marine Debris Program estimated that 3.3 million blue crabs are killed annually in derelict crab pots in the Chesapeake Bay, in addition to many other animals that are not the target of the traps.
 This can cause fishers to lose money as catch opportunities are lost and they pay to replace lost gear.

 Current efforts to address the issue of derelict fishing gear are disconnected.
 This important work allows organizations to access funds for removals and also coordinate the tracking, monitoring, and assessment of these efforts in a manner that provides consistency in data collection and analysis.
 A first-of-its-kind national online dashboard is being developed to standardize data collection.
-The Virginia Institute of Marine Science is also partnering with the University of Georgia to establish a Derelict Trap Policy Innovation Lab, bringing together researchers and students.
+The William and Mary's Batten School and the Virginia Institute of Marine Science is also partnering with the University of Georgia to establish a Derelict Trap Policy Innovation Lab, bringing together researchers and students.
 Through the work of the Innovation Lab, the project will use the collected data to assess potential solutions to the ecological and socioeconomic impacts of lost gear nationwide.